AlwinaO/best_icecream/README.md

 # BestIcecream

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/best_icecream`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to BestIcecream gem!
+I created this gem to find the best ice cream in your city or around the world.
+There's a lot of great options for ice cream, some I've been too and others I look forward to checking out!

-TODO: Delete this and the text above, and describe your gem
+I hope you are looking forward to finding the best ice cream no matter where you are!
+Yummy!!!

 ## Installation